yasirrhaq/HackerRank/README.md

 # HackerRank
-Solutions to HackerRank problems using java
+This is my solutions to HackerRank problems using java, might not be the best solution but at least i tried

 ## Algorithms
 | Subdomain | Difficulty | Challenge | Solution |